 Pay $295 once for the low-priced Intro edition to process sales at POS.
 It's a inexpensive program to help startups and small shops delve into computerization economically without having to spend lots of time and money getting up to speed.
 Reasonable allowances are granted toward upgrades and it even exports in spreadsheet and QuickBooks formats.

-The Deluxe edition of Best Consignment Shop Software at $395 is fully featured but still affordable for new businesses, in part because as with all editions of the software, there are not monthly or annual support fees. ;Rock-bottom prices; doesn't mean cut-rate software.
+The Deluxe edition of Best Consignment Shop Software at $395 is fully featured but still affordable for new businesses, in part because as with all editions of the software, there are no endless fees. ;Rock-bottom prices; doesn't mean cut-rate software.
 Deluxe includes inventory and client management, point-of-sale and settlement processing and prints everything (agreements, labels and tags, receipts, checks and reports) on plain paper using any ink printer.
 Literally over 1,000 consignment and resale shops have purchased and used Deluxe for years without spending another penny.
 Now that's economical!

 Diamond is the next step up in affordable software, adding customer management (buyers as opposed to consignors), networking (multiple computers together to share the same database), employee control and tracking, and thermal labels and hang tags.
 There's also an included module for running a mall-type business (flea market, shopping or antique mall, events).

 Even at $795 the Virtual edition is very reasonable when compared to other software choices.
 Clients and vendors can view account information and add inventory (which can be downloaded at the shop).
 These features do require web hosting ($25/month).

 Credit-card charges can be passed on to consignors at settlement and/or to shoppers at POS (where allowed).
 A percentage is set in the program and is auto-applied at settlement and/or checkout.
 Any client can be excluded from the charge by flagging his or her account or removing the add on at point of sale.
 (This is an optional module for $19.95/mo. and that too can be passed on.